Kauai Backcountry Tubing Adventure

 The ditch flows through a green forest with some tunnels.
 The water moved fast enough to have fun, but slow enough to enjoy the green canopy of ferns and trees in between tunnels.
 I believe we traveled approximately three or four miles of the irrigation ditch, though in total, it’s much longer than that.

 After our float, we boarded the van for a short ride to a picnic spot for lunch and a swim.
 Lunch consisted of a make-your-own turkey sandwich, chips and a cookie.
+(Since our adventure, I think they may have changed from offering lunch to offering snacks and drinks, which I actually think works out better timing-wise.
+Plus, there are plenty of great lunch options in Lihue and Kapa’a.)
 We had the option to swim again, but no one in our group did that.
 From there, we boarded the van to go back to the Lihue office where we started.

 Our video will give you a better idea of the pace of the water and the scenery.